aditsachde/ipld-distributed-datasets/README.md

 The entire dataset is on IPFS, but is pretty slow as it is only present on a single node, so its recommended to load it into your local node.
 The [IPLD explorer](https://explore.ipld.io/) is a great way to visualize how the data is structured.

 The records were loaded from `authors100k.txt`.
 The second column in the file is the key.

+The loader folder has the scripts that were used to build the tree.
+They are pretty much undocumented, with hardcoded paths, and are relativily slow.
+I plan on rewriting them, but they can be used as reference.